 It sets out the intended outcomes of the management system.
-The outcomes are industry specific and should be aligned with the context of the organisation (see clause 4).
+The outcomes are industry-specific and should be aligned with the organisation’s context (see clause 4).

 Clause 2: Normative references

-This section provides details of the reference standards or publications relevant to the particular standard.
+This section provides the reference standards or publications relevant to the particular standard.

 Clause 3: Terms and definitions

-The clause explains terms and definition applicable to the specific standard in addition to any formal related terms and definitions standard.
+The clause explains terms and definitions applicable to the specific standard and any formal related terms and definitions standard.